A little about me!

 Combining artistry with technology

 In 2016 I invested in new heat press technology.
 This allows me to decorate metal, ceramic, textile and other substrates.
-I use a permanent technique referred to as dye sublimation.
+I use a permanent technique that infuses dyes into the surface of the substrates.
 Items decorated in this way will not scratch or fade under normal usage.
 I produce these in my home studio in Shepherdstown, WV.

 My works look great on a wall.
-Consider a metal print, or even a custom ceramic tile mural as interesting alternatives to a traditional print under glass.
+Consider a metal print, or even a custom ceramic tile mural as more unusual alternatives to a traditional print under glass.
 Canvas or acrylic are also available options, though production of these is outsourced.

 Decorated home decor items

 Would you like a custom piece?
 Perhaps even a cluster of pictures as a wedding gallery on your wall?
-I have worked with several collectors to produce one-of-a-kind pieces, based either on my commissioned photography or a favorite picture of their own.
+I have worked with several collectors to produce one-of-a-kind pieces for their homes.
+Commission pieces can be based either on my own commissioned photography, or I can use a favorite picture supplied by the client.
 More information can be found on my Painted Memories studio page.

-I will also produce personalized items that are perfect for your wedding.
-I work with the bride to create a design that may include your wedding colors, theme, date, monogram, or the names of the bride and groom.
+Planning a wedding?
+I can also produce personalized items that are perfect for your wedding.
+I work with the bride (and/or the groom!) to create a design that may include your wedding colors, theme, date, monogram, or the names of the happy couple.
 You can buy the copyright to use the single design for your stationery and favors.
 Alternatively I will use the design, and variations on it, to produce a range of wedding decor items and wedding favors for you.
-I can even provide invitations, reply cards…
+I can even provide invitations, reply cards and more…

 Open editions of my wall art can be purchased in various sizes and on a variety of media, all backed by a 30-day satisfaction guarantee.

-Finally don’t forget to join the “Collectors’ Club” (my mailing list) to have access to exclusive offers and discounts, and to be the first to hear about new work and exhibits.
+If you enjoy my work, don’t forget to join the “Collectors’ Club” (my mailing list) to have access to exclusive offers and discounts, and to be among the first to hear about new work, exhibits, and in-person sales events.